makerdao/dss-teleport/README.md

 * On L2 keeper calls `l2bridge.flush()`
 * L2 -> L1 message `finalizeFlush()` is sent to `L1Bridge` and relayed by a keeper
 * `L1Bridge` upon receiving `finalizeFlush()` calls `TeleportRouter.settle()` which will
-    * Transfer `DAI` from bridges' escrow to `TeleportJoin`
+    * Transfer `DAI` from the bridge's escrow to `TeleportJoin`
     * Call `TeleportJoin.settle()` which will use transfered DAI to clear any outstanding debt by calling `daiJoin.join`, `vat.frob`, `vat.slip`

 ### Slow (emergency) path

-If attestations cannot be obtained (Oracles down or censoring), user needs to wait so that L2 message is confirmed on L1 (on Optimistic Rollups that typically is 7 days, on zkRollups it can be anything between few hours to a day).
+If attestations cannot be obtained (Oracles down or censoring), user needs to wait so that L2 message is confirmed on L1 (on Optimistic Rollups that is typically 7 days, on zkRollups it can be anything between few hours to a day).
 Once L2->L1 message can be relayed, user:

 * Relays `finalizeRegisterTeleport()`  message to `L1Bridge`
 * `L1Bridge` upon receiving `finalizeRegisterTeleport()` will call `requestMint()` on `TeleportRouter` which will: